 - Take pictures with your phone – then write those items down on the receipt when you do have time.
 This is what I do when I am pressed for time and just want the item out of the house.
 (The picture above is one example.)

 - Use this Charity donation list to write the item and condition.
 I use this list when I have a bit more time or am actively cleaning a closet.
 When the item comes out and in the box it is immediately written down.
 I personally like this as it is a clean way to track items donated.
-(Afraid you are going to lose the information before tax time?
-Here is a post on how to organize money information!)

 How to Know the Value for Tax Deduction